ChristopherA/intro-mac-command-line/part2-prepare.md

 Install Apple's Command Line Tools
 ----------------------------------

 Next we are going to install Apple's Command Line Tools, which will install a number of development tools that will be available from the command line.
+There is a "trick" of touching a file that makes this happen from the command line without loading Apple's XCODE development environment for creating Mac and iOS apps.

-Because you've recently entered an administrative password for the `sudo` command, it may not ask you for your admin password again.
+Because you've recently entered an administrative password for the `sudo` command, the shell may not ask you for your admin password again.

 ```
 $ touch /tmp/.com.apple.dt.CommandLineTools.installondemand.in-progress